-Memorial trees have been planted at the Royal Devon and Exeter Hospital (RD&E) and North Devon District Hospital (NDDH) as a way to remember healthcare workers who have taken their own lives.
+A memorial tree has been planted outside the Medical School’s Research, Innovation, Learning and Development (RILD) building at the Royal Devon and Exeter Hospital (RD&E) as a way to remember healthcare workers who have taken their own lives.

 Statistics show that in the UK one doctor takes their own life every three weeks and one nurse takes their own life every week.
 These shocking figures are a stark reminder that the wellbeing of our healthcare workers is paramount.

-By joining the Doctors in Distress’ National Memorial Tree Campaign and planting a memorial tree at each of our acute sites, the Royal Devon University Healthcare NHS Foundation Trust is promoting a duty of care for the mental health of our colleagues and remembering those who have lost their lives.
+By joining the Doctors in Distress’ National Memorial Tree Campaign and planting a memorial tree in Exeter and at North Devon District Hospital (NDDH), the Royal Devon University Healthcare (RDUH) NHS Foundation Trust is promoting a duty of care for the mental health of colleagues and remembering those who have lost their lives.

-Tree planting ceremonies took place on Wednesday 17 September at both sites and were attended by representative from our board, members of our chaplaincy and wellbeing teams, and colleagues from across the Trust who have been affected by the suicide of a colleague.
+Tree planting ceremonies took place on Wednesday 17 September at both sites and were attended by representatives from the Medical School, members of the RDUH board, chaplaincy, and wellbeing teams, and colleagues from across the Trust who have been affected by the suicide of a colleague.

 The tree at NDDH was planted in the garden of remembrance and the tree at the RD&E was planted outside the entrance of the RILD building.
 Both memorial trees have a plaque to commemorate those colleagues who have lost their lives to suicide.